Better supplement decisions.

 Transparency

-Whether a product discloses individual ingredient amounts, avoids unjustified proprietary blends, and enables meaningful label comparison.
+Whether a product discloses individual ingredient amounts and avoids unjustified proprietary blends.
 Opacity in labeling limits evidence-based evaluation.

 “Does the label provide enough information to evaluate this product?”